CiscoDevNet/terraform-provider-intersight/website/docs/r/server_profile_template.html.markdown

 - **Template-Based Management:** Offers a structured approach to server configuration by establishing baseline settings that can be propagated to derived profiles.
 - **Bulk Operations:** Supports asynchronous operations such as cloning and updating, facilitating large-scale management of server profiles.
 - **Version Control:** Ensures template modifications are safely propagated to profiles without compromising existing configurations.
 - **Access Governance:** Privilege sets govern access to the template, maintaining secure control over server configuration processes.
-A profile template specifying configuration settings for a physical server.
 ## Usage Example
 ### Resource Creation